JACazares/6.5320-packing/README.md

 _draw_state.py_: Contains the ```draw_state``` function, which is used to draw the disks and subsequent necessary gridlines and shaded boxes and disks on the screen.

-_closest_point.py_: Contains the code to draw the main menu window, alongside button functionality and graphical disk input, as well as varying the value of k.
+_packing.py_: Contains the code to draw the main menu window, alongside button functionality and graphical disk input, as well as varying the value of k.